sclarkstone/milestoneProject1/README.md

 ## Testing

-* ['https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E'] used to check accessibility of text colours on background colours.
+* [material.io]('https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E']) was used to check accessibility of text colours on background colours.
 Also used to find complemetary colours.
 This is where i decided on my 2 shades of blue with white text.
 As the result was that black was not legible on these shades of blue.
+Credit to my mentor Akshat for showing me this resource.

 ### Validator testing

 * HTML using W3C validator - index.html

-    * 'Warning: Attribute <title is not serializable as XML 1.0.' - on reviewing code there was a missing closing tag for the custom style sheet. corrected this by adding the closing tag '/>', re run through validator and issue was resolved.
+    * 'Warning: Attribute title is not serializable as XML 1.0.' - on reviewing the code there was a missing closing tag for the custom style sheet on the line before the title tag.
+I corrected this by adding the closing tag '/>', re run through validator and issue was resolved.
+I applied this to each page.

-    * 'Error: End tag nav seen, but there were open elements.' - on looking at the code i had a div that was opened inside of the nav but closed outside. so i moved the closing div inside of the nav. re run through validator and the issue was resolved.
+    * 'Error: End tag nav seen, but there were open elements.' - on looking at the code i had a div that was opened inside of the nav but closed outside it. so i moved the closing div inside of the nav. re run through validator and the issue was resolved.
+I applied this to each page.

-    * 'Error: Stray start tag script'. after looking at code i noticed that the script tag was outside of the body tag. moved the script tag to be inside the body closing tag so still at the bottom of the page. re run validator and the issue was resolved.
+    * 'Error: Stray start tag script'. after looking at my code i noticed that the script tag was outside of the body tag.
+I moved the script tag to be inside the body closing tag but remaining at the bottom of the page. re run the validator and the issue was resolved.
+I applied this to each page.

     * After correcting the above errors and re running the w3c validator the following message came 'Document checking completed.
 No errors or warnings to show'.